How to check word count in Apple Notes via iPhone and Other iOS Devices.

 [Editor’s note – July 16, 2020: The app recently underwent an update and name slight name change 2 months ago — Word Count – Advanced Counter, but still produced by the same company with even better features than what are discussed below.]

-This lightweight, free iOS app not only provides an accurate word count for your content, but also provides a today widget and action extension.
+This lightweight, free iOS app provides an accurate word count for your content and a today widget and action extension.

-The today widget summarizes word count, character count (with and without spaces), number of paragraphs, total line count, and estimated reading time.
+The Today widget summarizes word count, character counts (with and without spaces), the number of paragraphs, total line count, and estimated reading time.

-The active extension allows for Word Count to be integrated with most iOS apps and common word processor or editors native to iOS.
+The active extension allows for Word Count to be integrated with most iOS apps and common word processors or editors native to iOS.

-While you can use the Word Count app itself to craft content, be forewarned that it has a tendency to not save content.
+While you can use the Word Count app to craft content, be forewarned that it tends not to save content.
 The good news is that Word Count does allow for sharing to Apple Notes.

 That’s likely a showstopper for some folks, but it’s not for me due to favoring and using Apple Notes as my go-to editor of choice when crafting content.

-And while you may sigh at the thought of having to add and learn another app to your phone to use, Word Count is totally worth it.
+And while you may sigh at the thought of adding and learning another app to your phone to use, Word Count is worth it.